Anti-war protesters dig in as some schools close encampments after reports of antisemitic activity

-NEW YORK — (AP) — As students protesting the Israel-Hamas war at universities across U.S. dug in Saturday and vowed to keep their demonstrations going, some universities shut down encampments after reports of antisemitic activity among the protesters.
+NEW YORK — (AP) — As students protesting the Israel-Hamas war at college campuses across U.S. dug in Saturday and dozens of demonstrators were arrested, some universities moved to shut down encampments after reports of antisemitic activity.

 With the death toll mounting in the war in Gaza, protesters nationwide are demanding that schools cut financial ties to Israel and divest from companies they say are enabling the conflict.
 Some Jewish students say the protests have veered into antisemitism and made them afraid to set foot on campus.

-Early Saturday, police in riot gear cleared an encampment on the campus of Northeastern University in Boston while several dozen students shouted and booed at them from a distance, but the scene was otherwise not confrontational.
+Early Saturday, police in riot gear cleared an encampment on the campus of Northeastern University in Boston.
+Massachusetts State Police said about 102 protesters were arrested and will be charged with trespassing and disorderly conduct.
+Protesters said they were given about 15 minutes to disperse before being arrested.

+As workers pulled down tents and bagged up the debris from the encampment, several dozen people across from the encampment chanted, “Let the Kids Go," and slogans against the war in Gaza.
+They also booed as police cars passed and taunted the officers who stood guard over the encampment.

-The school said in a statement that the demonstration, which began two days ago, had become “infiltrated by professional organizers” with no affiliation to the school and antisemitic slurs, including “kill the Jews,” had been used by protesters.
+The school said in a statement that the demonstration, which began two days ago, had become “infiltrated by professional organizers” with no affiliation to the school and antisemitic slurs, including “kill the Jews,” had been used.

 “We cannot tolerate this kind of hate on our campus,” the statement posted on the social media platform X said.

+“We have a responsibility to the entire MIT community — and it is not possible to safely sustain this level of effort,” MIT President Sally Kornbluth said.
+“We are open to further discussion about the means of ending the encampment.
+But this particular form of expression needs to end soon.”

+Indiana University campus officers and state police arrested 23 people Saturday at an encampment on the school’s Bloomington campus.
+Tents and canopies had been erected Friday night at Dunn Meadow in violation of school policy, university police said in a release.
+Members of the group were detained after refusing to remove the structures, police said.
+Charges ranged from criminal trespass to resisting law enforcement.

-The University of Pennsylvania took similar action Friday when interim President J. Larry Jameson called for an encampment of protesters on the west Philadelphia campus to be disbanded, saying it violates the university’s facilities policies.
+At the University of Pennsylvania on Friday, interim President J. Larry Jameson called for an encampment of protesters on the west Philadelphia campus to be disbanded, saying it violates the university’s facilities policies, though about 40 tents remained in place Saturday morning.

 The "harassing and intimidating comments and actions” by some protesters violate the school’s open expression guidelines as well as state and federal law, Jameson said, and vandalism of a statue with antisemitic graffiti was “especially reprehensible and will be investigated as a hate crime.”